jetify-com/devbox/README.md

 - Python (Poetry)

 Want more languages?
 [Ask for a new Language](https://github.com/jetpack-io/devbox/issues) or contribute one via a Pull Request.
+Read more on the [Devbox docs Quickstart](https://www.jetpack.io/devbox/docs/quickstart/#package-your-application-as-a-docker-image).

 ## Additional commands

 `devbox help` - see all commands

 `devbox plan` - see the configuration and steps Devbox will use to generate a container

+See the [CLI Reference](https://www.jetpack.io/devbox/docs/cli_reference/) for the full list of commands.

 ## Join our Developer Community